platocrat/personality-lab/README.md

       - URL slugs, separators, and identifiers:
         - `track/`: slug to indicate that the user is viewing a track
         - `7KA4W4McWYRpgf0fWsJZWB`: unique ID that identifies the page of the specific track's page
-        - `?si=`: separator used to indicate the referral method to the specific track's page
+        - `?si=`: query string separator used to indicate the referral method to the specific track's page
         - `7f7ae9e0d8b74484`: represents the unique ID of the referral method

 #### 0.1.6.
 [Linkedin](https://linkedin.com)